Streamlined File Sharing with VMware Workstation

 Step 6: Install VMware Tools (If Necessary)

-For shared folders to work, VMware Tools must be installed in the guest OS.
+Shared folders require VMware Tools in the guest OS:

 sudo apt update && sudo apt install open-vm-tools open-vm-tools-desktop -y